csmistry/csmistry/README.md

 # Hey there 👋

-## ➡️ My name is Chintan & I love using technology to make our lives easier! 💻 📱

-## A little more about me ⬇️
+## My name is Chintan and here's a little bit about me ⬇️

 #### 🏢 Currently a Software Developer at Arctic Wolf Networks working on their Risk Platform